Maureen Lipman: Personal life

 Lipman is a practising Jew, and a member of the West London Synagogue.
 She was married to dramatist Jack Rosenthal from 1974 until his death in 2004, and had a number of roles in his works.
 The couple had two children, writers Amy and Adam Rosenthal.

-Following Jack's death, she moved from Muswell Hill, north London, to Paddington.
+Following Rosenthal's death, she moved from Muswell Hill, north London, to Paddington.
 She also has a small apartment in Manchester, where she stays when filming Coronation Street.
 Retired computer expert Guido Castro, an Egyptian Jew, was her partner from 2008 until his death in January 2021.
 In August 2024, Lipman became engaged to David Turner, co-founder of gym chain LA Fitness (now owned by PureGym).
 The couple were married at his home in September 2025.

 Political views

 Burma

 Lipman supports the work of the Burma Campaign UK, Europe's largest NGO regarding Myanmar (Burma).
 She supports the process of democratisation in the country, and the work of Prospect Burma, a non-political charity that offers Burmese students the opportunity to study at university overseas.
 Lipman spoke on behalf of Prospect Burma in the BBC Radio 4 Appeal, broadcast in September 2009.